 3) Keep your pet identified and visible.
 There are a lot of extra people on the streets at Halloween, and that combined with strange costumes can spook pets and cause them to bolt.
-If you take your pet out after dark, make sure he or she wears a reflective collar and is securely leashed.
+If you take your pet out after dark, make sure they wear a reflective collar and are securely leashed.
 And make sure your pet has proper identification on the collar.

 4) Calm your pet.
 Even pets who are kept indoors may experience intense anxiety over the large number of strangely dressed visitors.
-Keeping your pet away from trick-or-treaters may do the trick, but if you think more will be needed be sure and speak with your vet well in advance about options to help calm your pet.
+Keeping your pet away from trick-or-treaters may be best.
+If you think your pet could benefit from a sedative, be sure and speak with your vet well in advance about options to help calm your pet.

 5) Check those costumes.
 Costumes can be fun for the whole family.
-If you are planning on dressing up your best bud, ensure that the costume fits well and isn't going to slip and tangle the pet or cause a choking hazard if chewed on.
+If you plan to dress up your pet, ensure that the costume isn't a choking hazard if chewed on and fits well, so it doesn't slip and tangle the pet.
 Never leave a costumed pet unattended.